maadhuvijay/MadhaviNithianandam.github.io/index.md

-## Projects in Machine Learning and Deep Learning
+## Selected projects in data Science, machine Learning and deep Learning